Nedum Onuoha: Real Salt Lake

 Onuoha joined Major League Soccer's Real Salt Lake on 14 September 2018.
 He later explained the move, saying: "I have always been someone that wanted to go and experience something a bit different."

 Onuoha made his Real Salt Lake debut, coming on as a late substitute, in a 1–1 draw against Sporting Kansas City on 30 September 2018.
 In his second appearance for the club, he then set up a goal for Damir Kreilach to score the club's fourth goal of the game, in a 4–1 win over New England Revolution on 18 October 2018.
 Having been initially placed on the substitute, Onuoha was featured in the three matches in the MLS Cup Playoffs, as they lost Sporting Kansas City 5–3 on aggregate.
 At the end of the 2018 season, he went on to make five appearances for the side.

 In the 2019 season, Onuoha established himself in the starting eleven, playing in the centre–back position.
 During a 2–1 against LA Galaxy on 29 April 2019, he was involved in altercation with LA Galaxy's striker Zlatan Ibrahimović; leading Onuoha accusing Ibrahimovic of foul play and threats to injure him during a game, calling him "arrogant", "disrespectful", and "a complete thug".
 During a 1–0 win over Columbus Crew on 4 July 2019, he suffered a thigh injury in the 73rd minute and was substituted as a result.
 As a result, Onuoha was sidelined for a month.
 It wasn't until on 10 August 2019 when Onuoha made his return from injury, coming on as a substitute in the 76th minute, in a 2–1 win over Sporting Kansas City.
 After being dropped for one match, he scored his first goal for the club on 26 September 2019, in a 2–1 loss against LA Galaxy.
-Onuoha helped the side qualify for the MLS Cup Playoffs but lost 2–0 against Seattle Sounders on 24 October 2019.
+Onuoha helped the side qualify for the MLS Cup Playoffs but lost 2–0 against Seattle Sounders FC on 24 October 2019.
 At the end of the 2019 season, he went on to make thirty appearances and scoring once in all competitions.

 Onuoha announced his retirement from playing professional football following Salt Lake's 2020 season.

 In August 2019, Onuoha began hosting a podcast entitled Kickback with Nedum.